Meisaka/isiCPU/netmsg.md

  - (S>C) server to client
  - (R>C) server response to client (solicited)
  - (S>S) server to server
+ - Any - allowed in all modes
+ - R>Any - response to message allowed in all modes.

 ##### Messages
 | code  | min length | max length | model | description / psudo format |other note